All About Food Labels

 Fats and Other Nutrients

-Along with calories per serving and calories from fat, the Nutrition Facts gives you the amount of other nutrients and total fat.
+Along with calories per serving, the Nutrition Facts gives you the amount of other nutrients and total fat.
 It then breaks the total fat number down into saturated fat and trans fat -- the unhealthy fats that can increase the risk of heart disease.